 3.1.2.9.
 Analyzing machine learning model testing results

-This page briefly summarizes the contents of the Jupyter notebook at the file path <root>/examples/modelling/cbed/distortion/estimation/notebooks/analyzing_ml_model_testing_results.ipynb, where <root> is the root of the emicroml repository.
+This page summarizes briefly the contents of the Jupyter notebook at the file path <root>/examples/modelling/cbed/distortion/estimation/notebooks/analyzing_ml_model_testing_results.ipynb, where <root> is the root of the emicroml repository.

 In this notebook, we analyze the output that results from performing the “actions” described in the following pages: